Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/specular_shaders.rst

 .. figure:: /images/material-shader-wardiso.jpg
    :width: 320px

-   Ward isometric Shader.
+   Ward isotropic Shader.

-Ward isometric is a flexible specular shader that can be useful for metal or plastic.
+Ward isotropic is a flexible specular shader that can be useful for metal or plastic.

 Gregory J. Ward
    developed a relatively simple model that obeyed the most basic laws of physics.
 In his 1992 paper,